Little Pro on 2015-12-30 Views: Update:2018-11-20

 There are two sections in TSCA inventory: public section and confidential section.
 Only the public portion is available for search.
 There are two options to access TSCA inventory:

-A substance that is not listed on TSCA inventory will be subject to TSCA section 5 Pre-manufacture Notice (PMN) requirements.
+If your substance is not listed on TSCA inventory at all, the new substance will be subject to TSCA section 5 Pre-manufacture Notice (PMN) requirements.

 In addition to that, you shall check if your substance is subject to Significant New Use Rules (SNURs) requirements under TSCA.
 Substances that are subject to SNUR requirements are designated as such by an "S" flag in the Inventory listing.
 If your chemical substance is subject to a SNUR and your intended manufacture, processing, or use of the substance is a significant new use, you would be required to submit a Significant New Use Notice (SNUN) 90 days prior to the manufacture of that substance.
 You can also search substances subject to SNURs by using EPA's Substance Registration Services (SRS).